 Invoked in Animorphs.
 When the team decides to increase their numbers they specifically choose disabled teens.
 Since no Yeerk would infest a disabled body when plenty of healthy ones are available it guarantees that disabled teens are safe to give the morphing ability to.
 A few get better thanks to morphing, but most stay disabled while human.

-An old gardener who'd been blinded in the bombing of Nagasaki during World War II becomes a zombie-killing Zatoichi reference in World War Z, using precise study and memorization of the landscape and his hearing to track the zombies by their moans, and his gardening spade to kill them.
+An old gardener who'd been blinded in the bombing of Nagasaki during World War II becomes a zombie-killing Zatoichi reference, using precise study and memorization of the landscape and his hearing to track the zombies by their moans, and his gardening spade to kill them.

 Another interview has a man in an ordinary wheelchair man taking up zombie defense patrols— crawling zombies trying to attack him from behind get the chair instead of his legs.